dojo/docs/developer/design/loader.rst

 The Legacy Loader API
 =====================

-In order to maintain backcompat with the v1.x line, the v1.7 loader includes the complete synchronous loader API.
+In order to maintain backcompat with the v1.x line, the v1.7 loader includes the complete synchronous loader API consisting of dojo.provide, dojo.require, dojo.requireLocalization, dojo.requireIf, dojo.requireAfterIf, dojo.platformRequire, and dojo.loadInit.
 This API is termed the "legacy loader API"; sometimes I'll just write "legacy API".
 Modules that use the legacy API are termed "legacy modules".
-This section reviews the v1.6- synchronous loader API.
-The next section describes how the v1.7 loader emulates this API.
+This section reviews the legacy API; the next section describes how the v1.7 loader emulates this API.

-Although the API has not changed, the entire legacy loader has been rewritten to leverage the new AMD loader.
+Although the API has not changed, the entire legacy loader implementation has been rewritten to leverage the new AMD loader.
 Most of the legacy implementation resides in dojo/_kernel/loader.
-What little of the legacy API that bleeds into the AMD loader is carefully has-bracketed so it can be stripped in builds of applications that don't need it.
+What little of the legacy API there is that bleeds into the AMD loader in dojo.js is carefully has-bracketed so it can be stripped in builds of applications that don't need it.

 The functions dojo.require and dojo.provide define the core of the legacy API.
 Each of these take a module identifier that is identical to an absolute AMD module identifier except that dots are used instead of forward slashes; the legacy